SalomePlatform/shaper/src/SketchPlugin/doc/angleFeature.rst

 Angle constraint
 ================

-Angle constraint fixes angle between two lines.
+Angle constraint fixes the angle between two lines.

-| Angle between two lines is thought of as an angle between two vectors.
+| Angle between two lines is seen as an angle between two vectors.
-| So each line is treated as a vector with starting point equal to the line start point
+| Each line is treated as a vector with start and end points equal to those of the line.
-and terminal point equal to the line end point.

-To create Angle constraint in the active Sketch:
+To create an Angle constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Angle* item  or
 #. click **Angle** button in Sketch toolbar: